 will be asked to leave the building.
 Step 2 may include a referral to meet with the

-Library Director (or representative) or the Mott Registrar.
-If you refuse to comply
+Library Director or a college representative.
+If you refuse to comply with the staff

 - Step 3

-Campus Safety will be called, an incident report will be completed, you will be escorted
+Public Safety will be called, a Code of Conduct Violation will be reported, you will

 Serious offenses will be handled accordingly.